262-673-3720 EXT. 4147

 My name is Elizabeth Schuler.
 I received my BFA Art Education Degree (#550 – Art K-12) from the University of Wisconsin-Milwaukee in 1994.
 I am a life-long learner and continue to take classes at the graduate level in art and technology.
 I started teaching Art at Erin School in August of 1995.
 I enjoy being the sole member of the “Art Department” and teaching the entire scope of grades K-8 and watching their skills develop.
 Teaching every student at a small school is a rare honor, as we really get to know each individual student on a personal level.
 I am proud to work at Erin School and proud to be able to say that I taught a child for 9 years of their life.

 Outside of school, my family and I spend as much free time as we can kayaking, biking, gardening, and spending time outdoors.
-I have taken up welding and started a welding side business, which is a new challenge.
+I have taken up welding and started a welding side business, which is a great challenge that has really expanded my creative side.
 I have been an avid photographer for years, and have won awards for my macro photography.
 In addition, I enjoy ceramics, painting, jewelry making, sewing, and creating mosaics with glass and found materials.
 Anything creative makes me happy!